Multichannel selling is loaded with potential data and inventory headaches

 - It had to help Bases Loaded cut down order posting time.

-- It absolutely had to be back by a superior support team.
+- It absolutely had to be backed by a superior support team.

 "We needed to build out the infrastructure to grow our online business channels while running a very successful brick-and-mortar retail location."